namchetolukla-header-image

 Number system

-A design language needs to incorporate a number system that gives designers a scale of numbers that allows them make consistent decisions.
+A design language needs to incorporate a number system that gives designers a scale of numbers that allows them to make consistent decisions.
 This number system also starts to create an invisible design that cannot necessarily be seen but felt on a subconscious level.
 Just like the scale of our human bodies, we cannot see the choices made by nature but once we get into the maths, we see that Phi is nearly in everything natural.

 And by using our own number system, we are trying to replicate what nature has been doing for over 13 billion years.